ibm-cloud-docs/containers/cs_cluster_update.md

 You are notified in the {{site.data.keyword.cloud_notm}} console and CLI when updates are available, and can also check the [supported versions](/docs/containers?topic=containers-cs_versions) page.

 **How many versions behind the latest can the master be?**</br>
 IBM generally supports three versions of Kubernetes at a time.
-You can update the Kubernetes API server no more than two versions ahead of its current version.
+You can update the Kubernetes API server only to the next version ahead of its current version (`n+1`).

-For example, if your current Kubernetes API server version is 1.14 and you want to update to 1.17, you must first update to 1.15.
+For example, if your current Kubernetes API server version is 1.15 (`n`) and you want to update to 1.17, you must first update to 1.16 (`n+1`) and then to 1.17 (`n+2`).
+Next, you can update the worker nodes up to two version ahead, such as 1.15 to 1.17 (`n+2`).

 If your cluster runs an unsupported Kubernetes version, follow the [version archive instructions](/docs/containers?topic=containers-cs_versions#k8s_version_archive).
 To avoid getting in an unsupported state and operational impact, keep your cluster up-to-date.